EPF participates in the following projects

 Previous EU projects

-New Tools for Design and Operation of Urban Transport Interchanges is a three-year European research project, focusing on the efficient integration of public transport services.
+New Tools for Design and Operation of Urban Transport Interchanges was a three-year European research project, that focused on the efficient integration of public transport services.

-The EU project USEmobility applies a new approach to the analysis of European mobility behaviour.
-It particularly aims to find out why people decided to switch from pure car use to public transport within the past 5 years.
-In the course of a two-year study (2011-12), our experts have conducted an extensive survey and have developed future scenarios of environmentally friendly multimodal mobility.
+The EU project USEmobility applied a new approach to the analysis of European mobility behaviour.
+It particularly aimed to find out why people decided to switch from pure car use to public transport within the past 5 years.
+In the course of a two-year study (2011-12), our experts conducted an extensive survey and have developed future scenarios of environmentally friendly multimodal mobility.